 Find out what top streaming services — including Spotify, Apple Music, and Amazon Music — actually pay per play.

-Update: We’ve since published an updated list for 2019, which you can view here.
+Update: We’ve since published an updated breakdown, which you can view here.

 Thanks to streaming music services, record labels reported record-breaking revenue last year.
 In 2017, the ‘big three’ made an estimated $14.2 million a day from streaming services like Spotify and Apple Music.
 Universal Music Group alone made $4.5 million each day last year.